 Grants of up to $1,500 to North Dakota agencies, tribes, nonprofits, and individual artists for arts events.
 Events can represent any art discipline.
 Funding is intended to enable participants, creators, and art providers to introduce new, creative ideas and provide ar

-Grants to North Dakota government agencies and nonprofit organizations in eligible areas for projects that benefit the community.
-Funding is intended to support programs and projects that enhance the quality of life for local residents.
-Grants are awarded to qualifying
+Grants to North Dakota nonprofit organizations and government agencies in eligible locations for community benefit projects.
+Funding is intended to support programs and projects that improve the quality of life in local communities.
+Eligible applicants must serve reside

-Grants to North Dakota nonprofit organizations and government agencies for projects to benefit local residents in eligible regions.
-Funding is intended for organizations working in the areas of community improvement, education, and quality of life.
-Lower priority will b
+Grants to North Dakota nonprofit organizations and agencies for programs to benefit local residents in eligible locations.
+Priority areas of focus include seniors, youth, community development, and leadership.
+Funding is intended for initiatives to improve the quality o